SaltyGoo/saltygoo.github.io/_posts/2020-11-9-base-rules.md

 <ins>**Dying:**</ins> When you reach 0 Hit Points, you fall prone and you start dying.
 If you take damage while dying, you die.
 If you recover any hit point while dying you stop dying.

 On each of your next 3 turns, you can attempt to stabilize instead of doing anything else.
 Make a hard Strength roll.
 On a success, you stop dying and have 1 HP.
-An ally can spend their turn making a hard Willpower roll for the same effect if they can reach you with appropriate tools or skill.
+An ally can spend their turn making a hard Willpower roll for the same effect if they can reach you with appropriate tools or skills.
 After 3 turns, if you are still dying, you die.

 If you recover from dying, you gain a **Scar**.
 If you die, all your companions gain a **Trauma**.

 <ins>**Scars:**</ins> Scars take inventory slots and cannot be removed.
 Note what caused the scar.
 As long as you have it, you have advantage against that thing.

-<ins>**Trauma:**</ins> Traumas take psyche slots and can only be removed through risking your own life for one of your beliefs.
+<ins>**Traumas:**</ins> Traumas take psyche slots and can only be removed through risking your own life for one of your beliefs.
 Note what caused the trauma.
 As long as you have it, you have disadvantage against that thing.

 <ins>**Healing:**</ins> A 8 hours rest heals all HP losses and consumes 1 ration for the team.
+Resting requires shelter and heat.

 <details markdown="1">
 <summary><i>Example: Dying</i></summary>